 EU, EEA and Swiss Citizens

-As citizens of the European Union and the European Economic Area, you will not need a visa to enter the country.
+If you are a citizen of the European Union and the European Economic Area, you won't need a visa to enter the country.
 A valid passport or national identity card is required.

 EU member countries

 Germany, Austria, Belgium, Bulgaria, Cyprus, Croatia, Denmark, Slovakia, Slovenia, Spain, Estonia, Finland, France, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Czech Republic, Romania and Sweden.